-- Purchase the font HERE
+- Purchase this font and other chenille fonts and designs HERE

 - HTV: Heat transfer vinyl (Cricut brand iron on was used in this sample – available in many big box and craft stores).
 PEEL OFF PLASTIC CARRIER SHEET BEFORE STITCHING.
 Glitter and flocked vinyl are the easiest to tear away.
 We do not recommend smooth.